splatterfreak/tz-alerter-privacy/index.md

 - Advertising ID
 - Usage data

 This data may be used to provide personalized ads.
+Users in the European Economic Area (EEA) will be asked for consent before personalized ads are shown.

 More information:
 https://policies.google.com/technologies/ads